ThomasL53/BRETAGNE/README.md

-# BRETAGNE ( Best Resilient Emulator for Training AI and Generate Network Environment )
+# BRETAGNE ( Best Resilient Emulator for Train AI and Generate Network Environment )
 Scenario simulation used for cage challenge 4 with Kathara